istio/istio.io/_docs/tasks/traffic-management/request-routing.md

 ## Understanding what happened

-In this task, you used Istio to send 100% of the traffic to the v1 version of each of the BookInfo services.
+In this task, you used Istio to send 100% of the traffic to the v1 version of each of the Bookinfo services.
 You then set a rule to selectively send traffic to version v2 of the reviews service based on a header (i.e., a user cookie) in a request.